dehahost/SonarWiper/README.md

 # SonarWiper
-You can opt-out collecting usage statistics of every Adobe product (ie. Adobe Photoshop) using SonarWiper.
+You can opt-out collecting usage statistics of every Adobe product (for example Adobe Photoshop) using SonarWiper.

 ## What we know (about Sonar folder):